 \section{Introduction}

 Recent advancements in large language models (LLMs), including OpenAI's GPT-3.5~\cite{ouyang2022training}, GPT-4~\cite{OpenAI2023GPT4TR}, Google's PaLM~\cite{chowdhery2022palm}, and other benchmark models~\cite{touvron2023llama, alpaca, Vicuna}, have demonstrated impressive performance across various natural language processing (NLP) tasks.
 These models are pretrained on extensive data, which imbues them with remarkable language understanding and generation capabilities~\cite{bubeck2023sparks}.
 However, when it comes to domain-specific problems, LLMs exhibit limited performance due to their insufficient pretraining on domain knowledge, where the overwhelming presence of domain-general data causes them to prioritize common knowledge, leading to a potential oversight of crucial domain-specific information~\cite{lee2023benefits,castro2023large,lecler2023revolutionizing}.
 Fine-tuning and maintaining LLMs to incorporate domain-specific knowledge can be expensive for most companies and researchers.
-Additionally, the availability of domain-specific data is often restricted and confidential, introducing risks of potential data leakage when using them for fine-tuning LLMs~\cite{Samsung}.
+Moreover, the availability of domain-specific data is often restricted and confidential, introducing risks of potential data leakage during fine-tuning of LLMs~\cite{Samsung}.

 The existing works primarily focus on enhancing the performance of LLMs in specific domains by employing retrieval-based methods \cite{Liu_LlamaIndex_2022,shi2023replug,peng2023check} or external modules \cite{wu2023visual,AutoGPT} to extract domain-specific knowledge.
 However, these approaches suffer from certain limitations.
 Firstly, retrieval-based methods face challenges in handling complex queries as they may not retrieve all the necessary domain-specific context, leading to incomplete information.
-Additionally, retrieved chunks can suffer from the issue of ``quote out of context'' where the retrieved information may not fully capture the intended meaning.
-Moreover, due to the length limitation of prompts, it becomes challenging to incorporate all retrieved data for in-context learning.
-Secondly, the availability of external modules for extracting domain knowledge is not guaranteed, particularly in specific domains where such resources may be scarce or unavailable.
+Additionally, retrieved chunks can suffer from the issue of ``quote out of context'' where the retrieved information may not fully capture the intended meaning~\cite{engel1982good}.
+As the example shown in Figure~\ref{fig:data_retrieval_example}, retrieved chunks contain keywords or spans of the question, but they do not understand the question, resulting in generating inaccurate answers.
+Secondly, due to the length limitation of prompts, it becomes challenging to incorporate all retrieved data for in-context learning.
 This poses a constraint on these methods in leveraging domain-specific knowledge.